openfaas/faas-netes/README.md

 **Function List**

-The function list is available on the gateway and is also used by the FaaS UI.
+The function list is available on the gateway and is also used by the OpenFaaS UI.

 Find the gateway service: